Before you call

-- If you have installed new hardware or software in your environment, check Lenovo ServerProven website to make sure that the hardware and software is supported by your product.
+- If you have installed new hardware or software in your environment, check Lenovo ServerProven website to make sure that the hardware and software are supported by your product.

-Check the Lenovo forums at https://forums.lenovo.com/t5/Datacenter-Systems/ct-p/sv_eg to see if someone else has encountered a similar problem.
+- Check Lenovo Data Center Forum at Lenovo Data Center forums to see if someone else has encountered a similar problem.

 Gathering information needed to call Support

-If you believe that you require warranty service for your Lenovo product, the service technicians will be able to assist you more efficiently if you prepare before you call.
-You can also see Lenovo Product Warranty Plans for more information about your product warranty.
+If you require warranty service for your Lenovo product, the service technicians will be able to assist you more efficiently if you prepare the appropriate information before you call.
+You can also go to Lenovo Product Warranty Plans for more information about your product warranty.